Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Introduction

-Neuromodulation coexists with cellular homeostasis, a mechanism that gradually adjusts neuronal membrane properties to maintain a target activity level \citep{desai2003homeostatic, marder2006variability, o2013correlations}.
-Neuronal cells are dependent on homeostatic mechanisms to maintain optimal functionality throughout the extended useful life of mammals \citep{marder2011variability}.
-Despite continuous turnover of transmembrane proteins, such as ion channels and receptors, occurring on varying temporal scales ranging from hours to weeks \citep{o2011neuronal}, the robustness and excitability of neurons must remain undisturbed \citep{marder2002modeling}.
-By monitoring only intracellular calcium levels, the neuron orchestrates the regulation of all its ion channel conductances through homeostatic self-tuning rules \citep{o2010homeostasis, pratt2007homeostatic}.
-This raises the question of how two different mechanisms acting on the same targets (ion channels), each potentially having divergent goals, can co-exist and complement each other harmoniously \citep{marder2014neuromodulation, marder2002modeling}.
+Neuromodulation coexists with homeostatic plasticity, a process that gradually adjusts neuronal membrane properties to maintain a target activity level \cite{desai2003homeostatic, marder2006variability, o2013correlations, davis2013homeostatic, turrigiano1999homeostatic, turrigiano2004homeostatic, turrigiano2012homeostatic}.
+Neuronal cells are dependent on homeostatic mechanisms to maintain optimal functionality throughout the extended useful life of mammals \cite{marder2011variability}.
+Despite continuous turnover of transmembrane proteins, such as ion channels and receptors, occurring on varying temporal scales ranging from hours to weeks \cite{o2011neuronal}, the robustness and excitability of neurons must remain undisturbed \cite{marder2002modeling}.
+Among homeostatic mechanisms, intrinsic homeostatic plasticity adjusts ion channel conductances in response to intracellular calcium levels \cite{o2010homeostasis, pratt2007homeostatic}.
+However, since both neuromodulation and calcium homeostasis act on the same targets (ion channels) and may have competing objectives, understanding their interaction is essential \cite{marder2014neuromodulation, marder2002modeling}.

-We propose to study this interaction between neuromodulation and homeostasis computationally, using conductance-based models.
-Conductance-based models provide an electrical representation of the neuronal membrane, where the membrane is modeled as an RC circuit, while the ion channels are modeled as non-linear conductances \citep{izhikevich2007dynamical}.
-These models are the closest equivalent of biological neurons, thanks to their ability to model any ion channel from experimental data following a methodology first proposed by Hodgkin and Huxley \citep{hodgkin1952quantitative}.
-There exists a myriad of different conductance-based models that model various types of neuronal cells \citep{liu1998model, qian2014mathematical, plant1981bifurcation, wechselberger2006ionic, drion2011modeling, katori2010quantitative, megwa2023temporal}.